 - Short-term, usually where the patient need a short-stay after post discharge for rehabilitation or as a short break for an over-burdened care giver

 - Day care centers, where patients are supervised during the day but looked after at home overnight by the care givers.

-These services are provided for by Government, Non-Governmental Organisations or for profit set-ups.
+These services are provided for by government, non-governmental organisations (NGO) or for profit set-ups.
 The majority of facilities however are of the long-term or permanent type.
 Some of the centers are staffed by trained nurses, others by semi or non-medically qualified aids.
 Occasionally, there may be a visiting doctor or therapist.

-There is no formal legislation concerning the set up or running of nursing home services in Malaysia, so it is quite common to see a wide degree of difference between the quality of care provided by these set-ups.
+There is formal legislation concerning the set up and running of nursing home services in Malaysia.
+However it is quite common to see a wide degree of difference between the quality of care provided by these set-ups.
 Therefore, it is prudent to do some research on the centers before deciding the best one for the patient.
 These include:

 Determine the type of care which is needed

 Patients who need help for basic activities of daily living (eg. bathing, toileting, eating) would require nursing care (essentially non-medical care and can be administered by aids rather than medical personnel.)
 These more dependent patients (who are not expected to regain function either because of advanced disease conditions or poor potential) are usually long-term residents.
 Your doctor would be the best person to tell you whether the patient has good potential or not to regain his/her functions.
 Therefore, before deciding on the type of nursing home, it is wise to speak to the doctor beforehand for the patients prognosis.

 Residents who need rehabilitative therapy and medications in addition to nursing care are candidates for intermediate care.
 Intermediate care is delivered by licensed therapists and registered or licensed practical nurses.
 They may be expected to stay for the short to medium-term only and be back to the community once he/she regains function.